MHCI Frequently Asked Questions

 Do I have to take the TOEFL or IELTS?

 The TOEFL or IELTS is required of all students whose native language is NOT English.
 It does not matter whether you have earned your undergraduate or graduate degree in the United States or in your native land.
-Your application will not be considered without the TOEFL test.
+Your application will not be considered without one of these tests.

 What is the minimum TOEFL requirement?
 IELTS?

-For the iBT, minimum score required is 100 with a minimum score of 25 on the subsections.
-For the Computer Based Test (CBT), a minimum score of 250 is required.
+For the iBT, minimum score required is 25 on each subsection (for a total minimum score of 100.)
 For the Paper Based Test (PBT), a minimum score of 600 is required.
-For the IELTS, minimum score of 8.5 with no subscore below 8.
+For the IELTS, minimum score of 8.5 with no subscore below 8 is required.

 Do I still need to submit a TOEFL/IELTS score if I have a degree from a U.S. educational institution?

 Yes, the TOEFL or IELTS is still required.
-However, you may include a copy of your previous score report if it is less than two years old.
 Your application will NOT be considered complete without the TOEFL or IELTS test.

 What if I have taken the GMAT?